sm4rtm4art/LLM_Rag/EXPANSION_PLAN.md

       - _Future Investigation:_ Integration with **ColBERT**.
       - Calculates similarity and/or performs LLM analysis on aligned pairs.
     - **`Diff Formatter`**: Generates the final report (Markdown/HTML).
     - **Note on Architecture**: Consider refactoring this service to follow the modular pattern established in the RAG pipeline, with clear separation of responsibilities and well-defined interfaces between components.
+(This refactoring has been substantially completed by centralizing domain models and defining component protocols.)

 3.  **Modular Retrieval System**: (Input: Query and document collection -> Output: Relevant chunks/documents)